-Reflection Essays
+-Reflection Essays

-- There will be 6 reflection essays, which require you to apply concepts learned in our course.
+- There will be six (6) reflection essays, which require you to apply concepts learned in our course.
+The lowest grade earned will be dropped.
 Each discussion topic is worth 10% of the final grade in our course. - Students must compose a 1-2 page summary essay of at-least 500 words, highlighting the most important aspects of each assigned reading/video.
 The word count does not include the student's name, PID, date, title of the essay, or the required Bibliography/References/Works Cited.
-Students must upload their work using the corresponding plagiarism detection website Turnitn.com links included in our course website before the deadline. - Students must post well thought-out comments based on the assigned topics the corresponding textbook chapter/s of the week, which must be cited in your essay and in a

-- bibliography page -, showing knowledge of the subject by using key definitions used in the textbook, and upload them to the plagiarism detection website Turnitin.com.
-Both the quantity and the quality of your posts will contribute to your grade. - Students will have to comply with all requirements of this activity, including the minimum required number of words, show knowledge of the topic, originality, and to format their work following the Technical Aspects (see section: IMPORTANT NOTE ON WRITTEN ASSIGNMENTS, TURNITIN, AND PLAGIARISM) and upload their posts to Turnitin.com. - It is also required to include a picture in each reflection essay and portfolio that includes a pertinent example of what is being discussed.
-The picture must include a title on top (center) and a reference (included at the bottom of the picture).
-You must also include a complete reference of the source where we can find this picture in your bibliography page. - Late works will be accepted but will incur in a 10-point discount for each week they are late.
+Students must upload their work using the corresponding plagiarism detection website Turnitn.com links included in our course website before the deadline. - Students must post well thought-out comments based on the assigned topics the corresponding textbook chapter/s of the week, which must be cited in your essay and in a bibliography page -, showing knowledge of the subject by using key definitions used in the textbook, and upload them to the plagiarism detection website Turnitin.com.
+Both the quantity and the quality of your posts will contribute to your grade. - Students will have to comply with all requirements of this activity, including the minimum required number of words, show knowledge of the topic, originality, and to format their work following the Technical Aspects (see section: IMPORTANT NOTE ON WRITTEN ASSIGNMENTS, TURNITIN, ARTIFICIAL INTELLIGENCE AND PLAGIARISM) and upload their posts to Turnitin.com. - The reflection topics will be available for the entire week (from Sunday to Saturday) ONLY.
+Late work will be accepted but will incur in a 10-point discount for each week they are late.
 The weekly point deduction will be applied starting on the 7th day after the deadlines mentioned below.
+In other words, you may submit your work six (6) days after any deadline without incurring in any point deduction.
+No late work will be accepted after Saturday, April 20.